 - 2.8 Manual for Streets is nationally approved detailed guidance on the design of street layouts, predominantly in residential areas.
 Chapter 8 covers parking, including cycle parking.
-It considers in detail the provision of cycle parking, including storage sheds, parking for dwellings including the relationship with garages, options for parking in flats, visitor and communal parking for all types of use. - 2.9 In respect of car parking, it notes that attempts to constrain residential parking provision do not tend to affect the numbers of vehicles and provision of sufficient spaces is important; however, car clubs can be effective, and communal spaces can be more efficient in providing for needs.
+It considers in detail the provision of cycle parking, including storage sheds, parking for dwellings including the relationship with garages, options for parking in flats, visitor and communal parking for all types of use. - 2.9 In respect of car parking, it notes that provision of sufficient spaces is important; however, car clubs can be effective, and communal spaces can be more efficient in providing for needs.
 It considers the role of on-street parking and highlights advantages and pitfalls.
 It provides design advice, considers the role of garages and required space sizes.
 It provides advice on disabled parking and parking for motorcycles. - 2.10 Manual for Streets 2 supplements Manual for Streets.
 It considers a wider range of street types and focusses particularly on existing streets and how these can be made to work more effectively.
 Its Chapter 11 considers the issue of on-street parking and servicing as a component of this.